CTSE-General/aws-hands-on/task 1 - continuous-delivery-pipeline/README.md

 First step is to setup CodeBuild.
 For this navigate to the AWS CodeBuild Service.
 For the setup perform the following steps:

-- For the Project Name choose <YOUR_NAME>-aws-hands-on-cbp
+- Project Name: <YOUR_NAME>-aws-hands-on-cbp
-- Select GitHub as the Source Provider
-- Connect to your GitHub Account and choose the repository you have setup earlier
+- Select GitHub as the Source Provider (connect to your GitHub Account and choose the repository you have setup earlier)
-- Confirm that Managed Image is selected
-- Select Amazon Linux 2 from the Operating system dropdown menu
+- Select Amazon Linux 2 as OS
-- Select Standard from the Runtime(s) dropdown menu
+- Select Standard Runtime
-- Select aws/codebuild/amazonlinux2-x86_64-standard:3.0 from the Image dropdown menu
+- Select aws/codebuild/amazonlinux2-x86_64-standard:3.0 Image
-- Confirm that Always use the latest image for this runtime version is selected for Image version
-- Confirm that Linux is selected for Environment type
-- Confirm that New service role is selected

 Next you will be creating a Buildspec file for your buildspec project.
 For this perform the following steps: